Gregg Bigda

 2016 Arrest of Teenagers

-On February 27, 2016, Officer Steven Vigneault left his unmarked police cruiser running while he went inside a restaurant to pickup a pizza.
-Four Latino teens stole the cruiser, which was spotted about two hours later by a Wilbraham Massachusetts Police Department officer.
+On February 26, 2016, Officer Steven Vigneault left his unmarked police cruiser running while he went inside a restaurant to pickup a pizza.
+Four teens stole the cruiser, which was spotted about two hours later by a Wilbraham Massachusetts Police Department officer.
 Palmer Massachusetts Police Department officers deployed "stop sticks" to flatten the vehicle's tires.
-One boy surrendered, and two were tracked by police dogs, while one escaped.[5]
+One boy surrendered, and two were tracked by police dogs, while one escaped.[5][6]

-Bigda kicked two of the teens in the face while they were on the ground in handcuffs.[6]
-Bigda also spat on a teen, and said, "Welcome to the white man's world."
-[7]
+Bigda kicked two of the teens in the face while they were on the ground in handcuffs.[7]
+Bigda spat on a teen, and said, "Welcome to the white man's world."[8]

 After the arrest, Bigda interrogated the juveniles separately, without their parents' presence, and without advising them of their Constitutional rights.
-Bigda threatened each of them several times, including the threat of physical violence and to frame one of them for crimes that he had not committed.[7]
-The interviews were captured on video.[8]
+Bigda threatened each of them several times, including the threat of physical violence and to frame one of them for crimes that he had not committed.[8]
+The interviews were captured on video.[9]
+Bigda told one teen that his department did not have surveillance cameras in the interrogation rooms and threatened to beat the teen for lying.
+Bigda called one teen "a fucking degenerate" and "retarded".
+Bigda told another teen that he was "not hampered by the truth".[5]

 Response Timeline